 Training

 Most of the time, training is overlooked as it seems very simple.
 You can tell staff to read the online manual or video for new hardware or software purchases.
-Does anyone do this?
+But does anyone really do this?

 Labor